 Infringement claims including counterclaims for invalidity are primarily heard in the local and regional divisions; independent validity cases are heard in the central division.
 Local and regional divisions may refer invalidity counterclaims to the central division –so-called bifurcation – but are not expected to do so as a matter of course.

 It remains to be seen how the Judges in each of the local and regional divisions interpret the UPC Agreement and the Rules of Procedure.
 At least in the first few years of operation, it is expected that the Judges will be influenced by their previous national practices thereby allowing what has been termed a “couleur locale” to develop in different Local (or Regional) Divisions.
 Over time, the case law of the Court of Appeal is expected to impose more consistency across the Divisions.”

 The UPC will primarily apply its own law.
-The validity of traditional European Patents and Unitary Patents will be governed exclusively by the existing provisions of the European Patent Convention.
+The validity of traditional European Patents and Unitary Patents is governed exclusively by the existing provisions of the European Patent Convention.
 The provisions governing the acts of infringement are contained in the UPC Agreement itself.
 The law governing the court’s procedure is contained both in the UPC Agreement itself and in the Rules of Procedure based on it.
-The final consolidated version of the Rules of Procedure was published on August 2022.
-However, in addition there is a body of existing international law that will also apply and in circumstances where that does not provide a solution, the court will apply national law as stipulated by private international law.
+The final consolidated version of the Rules of Procedure was published on 29 August 2022.
+However, in addition there is a body of existing international law that also applies and in circumstances where that does not provide a solution, the court will apply national law as stipulated by private international law.